 “There are two ways to approach Brush Studio.
 You can dive in knowing what you want to create, and tweak settings until you reach your goal.
 Or you can play, using experimentation, serendipity and exploration to build something that feels good.”
+From the Procreate Handbook

 To access the brush studio, you can either tap on an existing brush in your brush library, or tap the ‘+’ icon at the top right of the brush panel to create a new brush.

 Even with the new ‘revert’ feature, if you want to edit an existing brush, it’s a good idea to make a backup by duplicating it before making any changes.
 This way, you’ll have a copy of the original to return to should you need it.
 Do this by sliding the brush thumb to the right and choose ‘duplicate’.